studentkittens/lncs-pandoc/paper.md

 Everytime the YubiKey is plugged into a USB port and the touch sensor is pressed, it executes the configured function.
 For example it generates an one-time password.
-The generating of one-time passwords will be explained in part [3.1](#otpexplain).
+The generation of one-time passwords will be explained in part [3.1](#otpexplain).
 There are two slots which can be configured.
 The first slot can be accessed with a short press (0.3 - 1.5 seconds) and the second slot can be accessed with a long press (2.5 - 5 seconds) [@manual chapter 4.1].
 There is also an LED indicator signaling